So, You Want An Agent

 6) You’re a professional writer in another field

 You may have done corporate work or journalism; have a social media brand; or worked in theatre.
 You may have written novel tie-ins for existing, successful television franchises.
 You may have been involved in award-winning advertisements or won awards for your newspaper pieces.
 You may have worked in the games and toys market.
-You may have a huge online following on Twitter, or have a blog with many hits, usually about a fictional work but also about scriptwriting or associated content you may have created a new media phenomenon or have toured theatres with your play.
+You may have a huge online following on Twitter; or have a blog with many daily hits (usually about a fictional work but also about scriptwriting or associated content); you may have created a new media phenomenon; or you may have toured theatres with your play.
 You may have done a combo of these.

 There Are No Guarantees

 Note that none of the above GUARANTEES you an agent!
 Harsh but true.
 With so many writers around, the average agent can afford to be picky.

 Don’t forget too: lots of very successful professional writers without an agent.
 But if you DO want an agent, then here are my recommendations for finding the right one for you:

 i) Meet as many agents as possible

 I’ve had quite a few agents now and I met both in a “real life” capacity before they represented me.
 I met one many times at various events over a five year period before he represented me.
 That’s right!
 FIVE YEARS.
 Making useful contacts in the agent world means playing the long game.

 ii) Get to know agents’ assistants or junior agents